bm25s/bm25s.github.io/index.markdown

 | scifact          |  952.92 |   20.81 |  184.30 |     47.60 |

 The full table can be found in the [GitHub repository](https://github.com/xhluca/bm25s).
+More detailed benchmarks can be found in the [bm25-benchmarks repo](https://github.com/xhluca/bm25-benchmarks).

 ### Minimal package size